ebcoop/rulesandpolicies/Rules.md

 #### 10 Resignation of members (CNL s117)

-A member may resign from a co-operative by giving two weeksâ€™ notice in writing in the form approved by the board.
+A member may resign from a co-operative by giving two weeks’ notice in writing in the form approved by the board.

 #### 11 Monetary consequences of expulsion or resignation (CNL s128)